ifm/documentation/GeneralDoc/docker.md

 The system will ask for a password: `oem`

-It needs to be verified if the copy process worked.
-The command `sync` should be used on the VPU after the copy process is done.
+You need to verify if the copy process worked: use the command `sync` on the VPU after the copying the container.

-*Note: Use ssh to connect to the VPU - see [SSH conection](#ssh-connection)*
+> Note: Use ssh to connect to the VPU - see [SSH conection](#ssh-connection)

-*Note: The `oem` user has no write rights outside of his home directory.
-Therefore use `/home/oem/` for saving files etc. It is possible to create folders within the oem directory.*
+> Note: The `oem` user has no write rights outside of his/her home directory.
+Therefore use `/home/oem/` for saving files etc. It is possible to create folders within the oem directory.

-To load start the container see [Load and start a container](#load-and-start-container)
+To load and start the container see [Load and start a container](#load-and-start-container)

 ## Local docker registry